passvvord/passvvord.github.io/test/README.md

 # test_21
 https://passvvord.github.io/test/test_21/index.html<br>
-infinite scrool example, using some new css functionality (but better to use more js instead of css here)
+infinite scroll example, using some new css functionality (but better to use more js instead of css here)

 # test_22
 https://passvvord.github.io/test/test_22/index.html<br>